laendoor/winston-ready/README.md

+# Winston Ready

 [![Build Status](https://travis-ci.org/leandrojdl/winston-ready.svg?branch=master)](https://travis-ci.org/leandrojdl/winston-ready)
 [![Coverage Status](https://coveralls.io/repos/github/leandrojdl/winston-ready/badge.svg?branch=master)](https://coveralls.io/github/leandrojdl/winston-ready?branch=master)

-# Winston Ready

-This is a ready-to-use [Winston logger](https://github.com/winstonjs/winston) with default configuration.
+This is a ready-to-use [Winston logger](https://github.com/winstonjs/winston) with the default configuration.

-> **Motivation**
+> ## Motivation
 >
 > Sometimes you have a few projects and you want to keep consistency between them.
-> Maybe you are tired of copy & paste the same logger configuration over and over.
+> Maybe you are tired of copying & pasting the same logger configuration over and over.
-> This is how this project was born, to avoid repeat myself on every node project.
+> This project was born to avoid having to repeat this process on every new Node project.

 **About this ready-to-use default configurations:**

-All definitions and transports configurations were chosen for personal taste, nothing else.
+All definitions and transport configurations were chosen for my personal preference and workflow.

-If you are not agree with them is preferable that you use `winston` and make your own configuration.
+If they don't suit you, you should use winston and define your custom configuration.

 ## Installation